 Primož Jeza frequently lectures in Slovenia and abroad.
 In 2013 he presented Slovene Alpine Architecture with colleague Maja Ivanič at Aspen Summer School of University Colorado Denver, Department of Architecture.

-Primož’s work has been featured in a number of solo and group exhibitions in Slovenia and abroad (Ljubljana, Moscow, Belgrade, Lisbon, Hamburg, Birmingham, etc.).
+Primož’s work has been featured in a number of solo and group exhibitions in Slovenia and abroad (Ljubljana, Moscow, Belgrade, Lisbon, Hamburg, Cologne, Birmingham, Milan, Paris, London, etc.).
 In 2008, he published a book entitled Interiors by Primož Jeza/9 + 1 (Interieri Primož Jeza/9 + 1) that showcases ten of his most notable interior design projects for public spaces.

 His talent has been recognized on several occasions: in 1998, he received the Plečnik Student Recognition award for his exceptional work both in and outside his studies; in 2008, he received formal recognition from the rector of the University of Ljubljana for his artistic achievements in architecture.
 His most recent award is Red Dot Award: Product Design 2016 for Nico Less chair.